Klaus Voormann: Association with the Beatles

 It was in Hamburg that Voormann first met Astrid Kirchherr.
 One day, after an argument with her and Jürgen Vollmer, Voormann wandered down the Reeperbahn, in the St. Pauli district of Hamburg, and heard music coming from the Kaiserkeller club.
 He walked in on a performance by Rory Storm and the Hurricanes.
 The next group to play was the Beatles.
 Voormann was left "speechless" by the performances.
-He had never heard rock 'n' roll before, having previously only listened to traditional jazz, Nat King Cole, and The Platters.
+He had never heard rock 'n' roll before, having previously only listened to traditional jazz, Nat King Cole, and the Platters.
 Voormann invited Kirchherr and Vollmer to watch the performances the next day.
-After joining Voormann at a performance, the trio decided upon spending as much time as possible close to the group and immersing themselves in the music.
+After they joined Voormann at a performance, the trio decided upon spending as much time as possible close to the group and immersing themselves in the music.

-The St. Pauli district was a dangerous section of town, with illicit behavior commonplace.
+The St. Pauli district was a dangerous part of town, where illicit behaviour was commonplace.
 It was an area where prostitutes worked, and anyone who looked different from the usual clientele was at risk of violence.
 As a trio, Voormann, Kirchherr and Vollmer stood out in the Kaiserkeller, dressed in suede coats, wool sweaters, jeans and round-toed shoes, when most of the customers had greased-back Teddy boy hairstyles and wore black leather jackets and pointed boots.
 During a break, Voormann tried to talk (in faltering English) to Lennon, and pressed a crumpled record sleeve he had designed into Lennon's hands.
 Lennon took little interest, suggesting that he talk to Stu Sutcliffe, who Lennon said was "the artist 'round here".

 Sutcliffe was fascinated by the trio, who he thought looked like "real bohemians".
 He later wrote that he could hardly take his eyes off them, and had wanted to talk to them during the next break, but they had already left the club.
 Sutcliffe managed to meet them eventually, and learned that all three had attended the Meisterschule für Mode, which was the Hamburg equivalent of the Liverpool art college that both Sutcliffe and Lennon had attended.
 Lennon dubbed the trio the Exies, as a joke about their affection for existentialism.

 Voormann was in a relationship with Kirchherr at the time, and lived just around the corner from her parents' upper-class home in the Altona district of Hamburg.
 Kirchherr's bedroom, which was all in black, including the walls and furniture, was decorated especially for Voormann.
 After the visits to the Kaiserkeller, their relationship became purely platonic as Astrid started dating Sutcliffe, who was fascinated by her.
 Nevertheless, she always remained a close friend of Voormann.